 Then there are the little invaders we can't live without -- namely the mitochondria, those tiny organelles that every high school biology student knows are the "powerhouses of the cell."
 What fewer people know is that they are actually separate organisms, descended from aerobic prokaryotes that colonized our cells 2.5 billion years ago (give or take a day or two).
 They have their own DNA, and reproduce inside our cells by binary fission the same way they did when they were free-living proto-bacteria.

 But back to humans, if you're not already so skeeved out that you've stopped reading.
-Because it's even more complicated than what I've already told you -- geneticists Cedric Feschotte , Edward Chuong and Nels Elde of the University of Utah have just published a paper in which we find out that even our nuclear DNA isn't entirely human.
-10% of our 30,000-odd genes and three-billion-odd base pairs...
+Because it's even more complicated than what I've already told you -- check out a paper by geneticists Cedric Feschotte , Edward Chuong and Nels Elde of the University of Utah, in which we find out that even our nuclear DNA isn't entirely human.
+Feschotte et al. have shown that ten percent of our thirty-thousand-odd genes and three-billion-odd base pairs...

 ... came from viruses.